hpcleuven/VscDocumentation/source/access/mfa_guide.rst

   - Select 'Use key-based authentication with a SSH agent'
   - Click 'Modify' and verify that 'Forward authentication' is checked

+- FileZilla

+  - Under ‘File’ open the ‘Site Manager’ and click on ‘New Site’.
+  - Set the protocol to 'SFTP - SHH File Transfer Protocol', enter the VSC hostname you wish to connect to,
+  - set the logon type to 'Ask for password', and type your VSC username.
+The port field can be left empty.
+    Usually for SFTP/SSH protocols the port is 22.
+  - [optional] Under the ‘Advanced’ tab you can also set the directory you wish to open by default upon login, e.g, your 'VSC_DATA' by typing its full linux path.
+  - Click 'Connect' to connect to VSC.
+You may be prompted to enter your SSH passphrase.

 Known issues - General remarks
 ------------------------------

-- It has happened that users cannot properly load the MFA URL.
+- It has happened that some users cannot properly load the MFA URL.
 If that would happen to you, it is worth trying to paste the URL in an incognito browser window.
 This has only been verified to work in Chrome and does not seem to work in Firefox.